 Who Is the Kawai MP7 Digital Piano For?

-The piano is designed with a lot of options to manoeuver around while playing.
+The piano has a lot of options to manoeuver around while playing.
 We highly recommend the MP7 for a professional piano player.

 Not that it can’t give amateurs a learner’s edge, but it might inflict a lot of burden to their “yet to grow” desires of playing a digital piano.